Learn how you can upload your database into Amplication and how it transforms it into its standardized internal model

 or @@map

-Impact: If your application logic relies heavily on these custom mapping attributes for Enums, you’ll need to manually adjust the generated schema.prisma
+directly on Enum keys or Enums themselves.If your Prisma schema uses these attributes on Enums, they will not be preserved in the converted schema.Impact: If your application logic relies heavily on these custom mapping attributes for Enums, you’ll need to manually adjust the generated schema.prisma

-or your application code to ensure correct behavior after importing into Amplication.
+or your application code to ensure correct behavior after importing into Amplication.Composite IDs on Models

-, Amplication adapts this by:
+, Amplication adapts this by:@@id

-to maintain database-level uniqueness constraints. - Adding a new, singular
+to maintain database-level uniqueness constraints.id

-field (String type,cuid()
+field (String type, cuid()

 constraint, the shift from a composite ID to a singular id

 might require adjustments in how you design relationships and queries within Amplication.
-Be mindful of this change when working with entities that originally used composite IDs.
+Be mindful of this change when working with entities that originally used composite IDs.Amplication logs warnings when it encounters models with @@id

 attributes and no existing id